-PSY 210 HUMAN GROWTH AND DEVELOPMENT 3 credits (3T) PREREQUISITE: PSY 200 This course is a study of the psychological, social and physical
+PSY 210 HUMAN GROWTH AND DEVELOPMENT

+This course is a study of the psychological, social and physical factors that affect human behavior from conception to death.

-PSY 211 CHILD GROWTH AND DEVELOPMENT (3T) 3 credits PREREQUISITE: PSY 200
+PSY 211 CHILD GROWTH AND DEVELOPMENT

 This course is a systematic study of the behavior and psychological development of the child from conception to adolescence.
 Emphasis will be placed on principles underlying physical, mental, emotional and social development, methods of child study, and practical implications.